stackedboxes/romualdo/doc/testing.md

 ]
 ```

-The keys and values here are mde up, but the structure is real: a single-step
+The keys and values here are made up, but the structure is real: a single-step
 test case is just a bunch of key/values at the top-level of the `test.toml`
 file.